 The EMP course teaches students the science of audio engineering and recording.
 The course is full of recording techniques, tips, and tricks, with special emphasis placed on recording and producing vocals.
 Even if we don’t sing ourselves, we still need to be able to encourage, coach, and produce artists and session vocalists.
 The more we know about singing, vocal production, and recording vocals, the better the main part of our song – the lead vocal – is going to sound!
 Of course, even though we cover vocal technique, actual singing in class is not mandatory – it is OK just to listen!

 Many electronic music producers use Logic Pro X in the later stages of their production process because of the sound quality and its suitability for finishing (arranging and mixing) tracks compared to Ableton.
 This is why we think it’s useful to learn how to use Logic Pro X in addition to Ableton.
-As the only Apple Authorized Training Center in Los Angeles, we put students through official training and an examination to become an Apple Certified Pro in Logic Pro X, so they walk away with another qualification at the end of their program.
-Learning Logic Pro X and getting certified is an optional extra to be taken outside of the regular curriculum hours, so it doesn’t get in the way of the program for people who wish to opt out of Logic.
-Students can even take this course long after they graduate if they prefer.
+As the only Apple Authorized Training Center in Los Angeles, we put students through official training and an examination to become an Apple Certified in Logic Pro X, so they walk away with another string to their bow at the end of their program.

-“I switched to Ableton from Logic many years ago, but after some A/Bing in my studio recently, I could hear that Logic sounded better than Ableton so I decided I needed to brush up in Logic to get the best of both worlds.
-I called Garnish who are best known in the industry and, of course the guys were great and got me back up to speed in no time” Jamie Jones
+“I switched to Ableton from Logic many years ago, but recently I’ve been missing Logic, so I decided to brush up to get the best of both worlds.
+I called Garnish, of course and the guys were great and got me back up to speed in no time” Jamie Jones

-Our Grammy-winning mix engineer shows students how to acoustically treat their home studio, or even set them off on an acoustician path.
-Then it’s on to in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, generating a huge sound from few elements, and making all their parts sound as one, exploring all the amazing plugins used by the very best mix engineers.
+We start by students how to acoustically treat and set up their home studio, then it’s on to in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, generating a huge sound from few elements, and making all their parts sound as one, exploring all the amazing plugins used by world-class mix engineers.

 By this point in the program, students will have gone deeper than many professional producers with their sound design skills.
 We take it even further by introducing students to additive, wavetable, and Max4Live devices.
 We will also cover advanced sampling, advanced warping, and Racks & Chains.
 At the end of the module, students will learn how to apply their skills to music for media (film and TV).

-Students will enjoy hands-on training recording a band at Clear Lake Recording Studios.
-Students may find one of the studio’s many notable clients working in the room next door!
+Students will enjoy hands-on training recording a band at Clear Lake Recording Studios, where students often find one of the studio’s many notable clients working in the room next door!
 We also make use of a pre-production studio, where students can experiment and program in a room full of vintage analog synths and processors to find some real analog sounds for their tracks.

 Bespoke private tuition is also available for the whole program.
 Contact us for more information.